StickyTheStick12/TrainSim/readme.md

 **TLS Encryption for Modbus:**
 - Modbus communication is secured with Transport Layer Security (TLS).
 This ensures that data exchanged between devices over Modbus is encrypted, safeguarding it from unauthorized interception.

+**Replay Attack Prevention:**
+- To prevent replay attacks the package includes a sequence number that is increased after every sent packet.
+The receiver only accepts packages whose sequence number is grater than the last received.
+This also the counter for the key exchange.

 **Data Integrity Protection:**
 - To ensure data integrity, the transmitted package includes a hash or signature, calculated with HMAC-SHA256.
 The receiver replicates this process to authenticate the package, confirming that it has not been tampered with during transmission.